 Mission

-To build a blockchain that returns to the founding principles of this industry.
+To build a blockchain that returned to the founding principles of this industry.
 Fairness, decentralisation and inclusion.

 Vision

-Our vision is a world where blockchain is accessible to everyone, regardless of wealth or geography.
-A world where anyone can contribute to the network and be rewarded for their efforts.
+The vision was a world where blockchain would be accessible to everyone, regardless of wealth or geography.
+A world where anyone could contribute to the network and be rewarded for their efforts.

 Testnet